Julian/lean.nvim/README.rst

         -- false by default, true to enable mappings = false,

-        -- Enable infoview support?
-        --
+        -- Infoview support
-        -- false to disable, otherwise a table of options below. infoview = {
+        infoview = {
-            -- Use a wider or narrower infoview. width = 50,
+            -- enable the infoview?
+            enable = true,
             -- automatically open an infoview on entering a Lean buffer? autoopen = true,
+            -- set the infoview windows' widths
+            width = 50,
         },

-        -- Enable the progress bars?
-        --
+        -- Progress bar support
-        -- false to disable, otherwise a table of options below. progress_bars = {
+        progress_bars = {
+            -- enable the progress bars?
+            enable = true
-            -- Use a different priority for the signs. priority = 10,
+            -- use a different priority for the signs priority = 10,
         },